Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

-For the sake of completeness, we plot in Fig.~\ref{fig:DH_rho_Lambdas} the Hubble parameter produced by the UDM fluid when compared to the $\Lambda$CDM case under the assumption of $\rho_\lambda = \Lambda$ (left panel) and $\rho_\lambda = 2\Lambda$ (right panel).
-In the fast transition regime, \textit{i.e.}, $\rho_\lambda = \Lambda$ and $\beta \gg 1$, we recover the $\Lambda$CDM behaviour nearly across all redshifts if $a_t$ is sufficiently small (solid darker red line).
-A greater scale factor transition leads to a significant change in the Hubble rate, due to the change the matter component before transition (solid darkest red line).
-On the other hand, in the slow transition limit, \textit{i.e.}, $\rho_\lambda = 2\Lambda$ and $\beta \lesssim 1$, the cosmic expansion is similar to the $\Lambda$CDM expansion with only a small deviation at late times, see darkest blue lines in the right panel.
+For the sake of completeness, we plot in Fig.~\ref{fig:DH_rho_Lambdas} the Hubble function produced by the UDM fluid when compared to the $\Lambda$CDM case under the assumption of $\rho_\lambda = \Lambda$ (left panel) and $\rho_\lambda = 2\Lambda$ (right panel).
+In the fast transition regime, \textit{i.e.}, $\beta \gg 1$, and assuming $\rho_\lambda = \Lambda$, we recover the $\Lambda$CDM behaviour nearly across all redshifts if $a_t$ is sufficiently small (solid darker red line).
+A later transition leads to a significant change in the Hubble rate, due to the change in the matter component before transition (solid darkest red line).
+On the other hand, in the slow transition limit, \textit{i.e.}, $\beta \lesssim 1$, and assuming $\rho_\lambda = 2\Lambda$, the cosmic expansion is similar to the $\Lambda$CDM expansion with only a small deviation at late times, see darkest blue lines in the right panel.
 However, for values of $\beta$ outside this regime, the expansion of the Universe is greatly modified at high redshifts.

 Finally, we insist on the fact that the chosen values of $\rho_\lambda$ in Fig.~\ref{fig:DH_rho_Lambdas} are merely illustrations of the slow and fast transition regimes, and do not necessarily represent a realistic picture of the Universe.
 In order to present a more realistic scenario, we fix the values of $\rho_\Lambda$ and $H_0$ in Fig.~\ref{fig:DH_dA_fix}, such that the angular distance to the last-scattering surface $D_{\rm A}(z_{\mathrm{LSS}})$ remains consistent with the value inferred from the $\Lambda$CDM constraints.
 We fix the time of last scattering at $z_{\mathrm{LSS}} = 1100$.
 In agreement with the deviation of the Hubble rate in the slow transition approximation \eqref{eq:deltaH_slow}, Fig.~\ref{fig:DH_dA_fix} shows that the Hubble tension is alleviated for intermediate values of $\beta \in [1,10]$, while presumably keeping a good agreement with the CMB observations.